 To cook frozen gnocchi, bring a pot of water to a boil.
 Add the frozen gnocchi to the pot in small batches and cook for 3-5 minutes until cooked through

 I topped the pasta off with some fresh parsley which helps to give it some good color but isn’t entirely necessary for taste.
 So don’t feel like it’s 100% necessary for the dish.

-- 2 Tbsp butter
+- 2 Tablespoon butter

-- 2 Tbsp flour
+- 2 Tablespoon flour

 - Dash black pepper

-- ¾ cup shredded parmesan cheese
+- 3/4 cup shredded parmesan cheese

 - Lightly dust your work space with flour.
 Divide dough into 4-6 pieces.
-Roll each ball into a long snake about ¼ inch thick.
+Roll each ball into a long snake about 1/4 inch thick.
 Cut your rope into 1 inch pieces.
 Place the finished gnocchi onto parchment paper or cookie sheets lightly dusted with flour.

 - For the sauce, melt the butter over medium heat.
 Add flour and stir until completely mixed.

 - Add shredded cheese and stir until completely melted and incorporated.
-Add fresh herbs and stir cooking for 1 minute more.
+Add fresh herbs and stir, cooking for 1 minute more.

-- Pour over hot gnocchi.
+- Pour over hot gnocchi and toss before serving.